tolugituser/LITA_CAPSTONE-SALES/README.md

-# E-Commerce Sales Analysis Dashboard
+# Sales Performance Analysis for a Retail Store
-This project focuses on analyzing the sales performance of an E-commerce business over a two-year period.
+This project is tasked with analyzing the sales performance of a retail store by exploring the sales data to uncover key insights such as top-selling products, regional performance and monthly sales trends.
+The goal is to produce an interactive Power BI dashboard that highlights these findings.

 [Overview](#overview)